Sign up to BitLaunch and instantly speed up your website with a fast VPN.

 Slow website speeds can also affect organic traffic.
 According to Google, the page load “threshold” for ecommerce sites is just 2 seconds.
 This is the bare minimum and Google is far more ambitious, aiming for half a second or less.
 Owing to this, it’s possible that a slow loading website will affect your search engine rankings.
 For affiliate marketers, poor search engine rankings result in a smaller audience.

 No matter which angle you look at it, every millisecond your website spends loading, you risk losing viewers, and most importantly, conversions.
 Having a slick, fast, and responsive website isn’t just a luxury, it’s vital for every ecommerce business and website.

-That’s why we're going to go over 5 tips to speed up your website.
+That’s why we're going to go over 5 tips on how to speed up your website.

 1. Slim Down Your Website

 So you should try to slim down your website.
 See if there is an extraneous code or unnecessary elements on your website.
 Say you have a comment section, but no one uses it.
 Perhaps it’s best to simply cut the comment section then?
-Also pay attention to plugins, some of them may be slowing down your website.
+Also pay attention to plugins, deleting some of them may also speed up your website.